Fifth person dead in Louisiana from flesh-eating bacteria this year, LDH says

 During the same time period over the previous 10 years, an average of 10 Vibrio vulnificus cases and one death were reported annually in Louisiana, LDH added.

 Vibrio are bacteria that naturally live in coastal waters and are found in higher numbers from May to October.
-Vibrio bacteria can cause illness when an open wound is exposed to coastal waters, as well as when infected seafood is eaten.
+Vibrio bacteria can cause illness when an open wound is exposed to coastal waters, as well as when infected seafood, including oysters, is eaten.

 Of the 26 cases in Louisiana, 85% reported wound or seawater exposure, and 24 of the 26 are reported to have at least one underlying health condition, LDH said.